rgolubtsov/nonlinear-optimization-algorithms-multilang/README.md

 * The Hooke and Jeeves :small_blue_diamond: Perl 5 implementation
 * The Hooke and Jeeves :small_blue_diamond: JavaScript implementation
 * The Hooke and Jeeves :small_blue_diamond: Java implementation
-* The Hooke and Jeeves :small_blue_diamond: FORTRAN 77 implementation
+* The Hooke and Jeeves :small_blue_diamond: FORTRAN 77 (MIL-STD 1753) implementation
-* The Hooke and Jeeves :small_blue_diamond: Fortran 95 implementation
+* The Hooke and Jeeves :small_blue_diamond: ISO Fortran 95 implementation
 * The Hooke and Jeeves :small_blue_diamond: Objective-C 2.0 implementation

 ---